Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/appcues-cohort.md

 --8<-- "includes/editions-growth-and-enterprise.md"

-Amplitude's Appcues integration allows you to send finely-targeted behavioral audiences from Amplitude to Appcues, where you can use them to power tailored in-product onboarding tutorials, tooltips, announcements, promotions, and surveys.
+Amplitude's Appcues integration allows you to send finely targeted behavioral audiences from Amplitude to Appcues.
+You can then use them to power tailored in-product onboarding tutorials, tooltips, announcements, promotions, and surveys.

 ## Considerations